Unlike spring which inspires new beginnings, autumn is a time when many people start to slow down and become more insular.

 That being said, it’s important that you do what you can to maintain your physical health and well-being.

-This is cold and flu season and if you’re eating crap and not moving, your immune system will struggle to fight off any germs floating around.
+Winter is peak germ season and if you’re eating crap and not moving, your immune system will struggle to fight off any germs floating around.

 Being ill is no fun and is a sure way to kill any motivation you have.